andysvints/X-ADCommander/README.md

 ## Adding Extensions

-- Use the following template to add new custom function:
+- Use the following function template to add new custom function:

 ```powershell
 function Verb-XADNoun {